davesnx/styled-ppx/CONTRIBUTING.md

 ## Credits

-These contribution guidelines are based on https://github.com/styled-components/styled-components.
+These contribution guidelines are based on [styled-components's guideline](https://github.com/styled-components/styled-components).